 The same will hold true for these online business tools.
 What is “difficult to use” will be taken for granted by the next generation.
-It has taken me many hours of research and browsing to find these tools that are now used by the Equipped 4 Success team.
+It has taken me many hours of research and browsing to find these tools that are I now used.
 Unless you are a technology fan like me and you enjoy doing the browsing and research, save yourself the time and don’t try to reinvent the wheel.

 2. Work That Can Be Outsourced

 If you want to grow your business, not your back-office you MUST look at outsourcing.
 The two biggest time “wasters” that MUST be done for your business is digital marketing and bookkeeping.

 Anybody can get online and do some posting on their Facebook or Linkedin or Instagram.
 Anybody can set up a website.
 But not everybody will get it right.
 When I first started on this, I got it totally wrong.
 Nothing I did got me any traction.
 Sure, you might say, what would a 65-year-old Chinese lady know about the internet.
 I have, on and off, been followed online marketing since 2006.
 In internet terms, I’m probably an ANTIQUE 🙂!